-The YARN ResourceManager (RM) is responsible for tracking the resources in a cluster and scheduling applications (for example, MapReduce jobs).
-Before CDH 5, the RM was a single point of failure in a YARN cluster.
-The RM high availability (HA) feature adds redundancy in the form of an Active/Standby RM pair to remove this single point of failure.
-Furthermore, upon failover from the Standby RM to the Active, the applications can resume from their last check-pointed state; for example, completed map tasks in a MapReduce job are not re-run on a subsequent attempt.
-This allows events such the following to be handled without any significant performance effect on running applications.:
+The YARN ResourceManager is responsible for tracking the resources in a cluster and scheduling applications (for example, MapReduce jobs).
+Before CDH 5, the ResourceManager was a single point of failure in a YARN cluster.
+The ResourceManager high availability (HA) feature adds redundancy in the form of an active-standby ResourceManager pair to remove this single point of failure.
+Furthermore, upon failover from the active ResourceManager to the standby, the applications can resume from the last state saved to the state store; for example, map tasks in a MapReduce job are not executed again if a failover to a new active ResourceManager occurs after the completion of the map phase.
+This allows events such the following to be handled without any significant performance effect on running applications:

-- Unplanned events such as machine crashes - Planned maintenance events such as software or hardware upgrades on the machine running the ResourceManager.
+- Unplanned events such as machine crashes - Planned maintenance events such as software or hardware upgrades on the machine running the ResourceManager

-RM HA requires ZooKeeper and HDFS services to be running.
+ResourceManager HA requires ZooKeeper and HDFS services to be running.